Skip Global navigation and goto content

 Clint Sperber, Administrator

-Mr. Sperber is the former deputy administrator for DOH-St. Lucie overseeing health department operations.
-In July-August 2014 he was appointed by the State Surgeon General and Secretary for Health to serve as Interim Director of the Division of Emergency Preparedness and Community Support to provide recommendations to fill gaps and identify opportunities to further integrate the Division with Florida’s 67 county health departments.
-Clint was selected by the National Association of County City Health Officials (NACCHO) to participate in a year-long leadership program titled “Survive and Thrive” and to serve on their Injury Violence Prevention Work Group.
+Sperber was appointed Interim Director of the Division of Emergency Preparedness and Community Support by the State Surgeon General and Secretary for Health in July-August 2014 and was selected by the National Association of County City Health Officials (NACCHO) to participate in a year-long leadership program titled “Survive and Thrive” and served on their Injury Violence Prevention Workgroup.